top of page

 News

 • The Independent Review into music therapy by Dr Duckett for the NDIS was released by the NDIS on September 10th, 2025.
+Music therapy has been confirmed as a Therapy Support in the NDIS when delivered by Registered Music Therapists.

 https://www.ndis.gov.au/news/10894-duckett-review-confirms-art-and-music-therapy-continue